open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 - When should the score be updated?

   We recommend that you set `ValidUntil` when updating the score, so that the placement controller can know if the score is still valid in case it failed to update for a long time.
+An expired score will be treated as score 0 in placement controller.

   The score could be updated when your monitoring data changes, or at least you need to update it before it expires.

 - How to calculate the score.

-  The score should be in the range -100 to 100, you need to normalize the scores before update it into `AddOnPlacementScore`.
+  The score must be in the range -100 to 100, you need to normalize the scores before update it into `AddOnPlacementScore`.

   For instance if it is a controller on hub to maintain the score, it can normalize based on max/min value it collects.
 While if the controller is running on the managed cluster, it can use a reasonable max/min value to normalize the score, eg, if the cluster memory allocatable is larger than 100GB, score is 100, if less than 1GB give score -100, and other scores distributed among them.